 Q: Can trained non-medical personnel perform whole blood collection?

 A: Yes.
 Non-medical personnel can start whole blood collection provided they are well trained and are able to practice frequently.
 The 75th Ranger Regiment trains Advanced Ranger First Responders to collect FWB from pre-designated donors.
+Your success will depend on how well trained and practiced your CLS are.

 Q: Can I just use Dog Tags to select donors?